 Prerequisite(s): ENE210 and ENE228 or equivalent.
+Semester: Usually offered in the Winter, alternate years.

 ENE423 LITERARY THEORY II: GENDER, SEX, AND SEXUALITY

 This course offers an advanced introduction to contemporary theories of gender, sex, and sexuality.
 This course will survey some of the major texts of these theories, as well as their historical, social, political, and philosophical backgrounds, in order to explore the different ways in which categories of gender, sex, and sexuality have been defined and disrupted, problematized and pluralized by competing thinkers and writers.